2020 Judy K. Black Award Winning Paper

 "Sex, birth control, and alcohol: An intersection of risk for alcohol-exposed pregnancies"

-Authors: Erika L. Thompson, PhD, MPH, Dana Litt, PhD; Stacey Griner, PhD; Melissa Lewis, PhD
+Authors: Erika L. Thompson, PhD, MPH, FAAHB, CPH, Dana Litt, PhD; Stacey Griner, PhD; Melissa Lewis, PhD

 Department of Health Behavior and Health Systems in the School of Public Health at the University of North Texas Health Science Center